 B. Availability of Informal Resolution Informal resolution is available in matters in which the Title IX Coordinator, in the Title IX Coordinator's discretion, determines it is appropriate.
-Factors the University will consider when determining whether a report of Prohibited Conduct is suitable for Alternative Resolution include, but are not limited to:

-the nature and severity of the conduct, including whether the use of force or a weapon was involved;
+Factors the University will consider when determining whether a report of Prohibited the nature and severity of the conduct, including whether the use of force or a weapon was involved;